-For the year ended December 31, 2018, we paid an aggregate of approximately \$2.7 million in cash and benefits to our executive officers, and we did not pay any cash compensation to our non-executive directors.
+For the year ended December 31, 2019, we paid an aggregate of approximately \$0.8 million in cash and benefits to our executive officers, and we did not pay any cash compensation to our non-executive directors.
 For share incentive grants to our officers and directors, see "-Share Incentive Plans."
 We have not set aside or accrued any amount to provide pension, retirement or other similar benefits to our executive officers and directors.

-Our PRC subsidiaries and Weimeng are required by law to make contributions equal to certain percentages of each employee's salary for his or her pension insurance, medical insurance, unemployment insurance and other statutory benefits and a housing provident fund.
+Our PRC subsidiaries, our VIEs and their subsidiaries are required by law to make contributions equal to certain percentages of each employee's salary for his or her pension insurance, medical insurance, unemployment insurance and other statutory benefits and a housing provident fund.